KLIC: A PRECISION POWDER DOSING DEVICE

 SnoGo Holy Grail

 The Holy Grail is SnoGo's answer to the all-in-one question — an integrated storage chamber added to their straw mechanism, eliminating the need to carry powder separately.
-It's the brand's most ambitious product and, in terms of convenience, a genuine step forward.
+It's the brand's most ambitious product and, in terms of convenience, a step forward.

 KLIC